sparkcognition/aistudio/projectfiles.markdown

 ---
 # Project Files

-The project files section, found on the left pane of AI studio, allows the user to manage external files to be used in their NLP and LLM pipelines.
+The project files section, found on the left pane of AI studio, allows the user to manage external files to be used in AI studio pipelines.

 <img src="images/Screenshot_ProjectFiles.png"/>